Menu

 Stephen Maddocks joined the Isle of Man Constabulary in 1997 and worked in Douglas on uniform duties prior to moving to the Drug Squad in 2000.
 He was promoted to Sergeant in 2005 where he worked as a Neighbourhood Sergeant, Crime Manager, Prosecutor in the Prosecutions Department and in the Central Alcohol Unit.
 On being promoted to Inspector he worked as the Operations Manager in the Central Neighbourhood Policing Team, Detective Inspector in the Pro-Active Team and Public Protection Unit.
 He has worked as an operational Firearms Officer and a Close Protection Officer.

 On promotion to Chief Inspector he was head of the Protective Services Department and on further promotion continued as the lead for this area and all other operational work for the constabulary, which included neighbourhood policing, the Criminal Investigation Department (which includes CID, Public Protection and Pro-active Teams), the Operational Support Group (which includes Road Policing, Dogs, operational Firearms and Training, Public Order, Search Team, Negotiators and Post Incident Managers).
-He is currently the temporary head of the constabulary’s Organisational Development and the lead for Safeguarding.
-Steve is also one of the constabulary’s Senior Investigating Officers (SIO) and Strategic Firearms Commanders (SFC).
+He is currently the Detective Superintendent for Investigations & Intelligence and the force lead for Safeguarding.
+Steve is also one of the constabulary′s Senior Investigating Officers (SIO) and Strategic Firearms Commanders (SFC).

 Superintendent John Phillips